cul-it/archival-storage-ingest/README.md

 * Each service works on a dedicated queue.
 * Each service will try to poll one message from its designated queue periodically.
 * Each service is set to restart on failures.
 This means that if the service exits normally, systemd won't restart it automatically.
-* cular-ingest server uses ingest, transfer s3, transfer sfs, fixity check sfs and fixity comparison services.
+* cular-ingest server uses ingest, transfer s3, transfer s3 west, transfer wasabi services.
-* AWS fixity checking VM uses fixity check s3 service only.
 * Each services as well as the queuer will update the JIRA ticket specified in the ingest message its progress.
+* Fixity service utilizes Lambda and is run from cular-archival-storage project.

 <a name="Workflow"/>